ibericode/koko-analytics/readme.txt

 ### What is the definition of a "visitor"?
 A visitor represents the number of sessions during which your website or a specific page was viewed one or more times.

+### I only see an empty page when opening the analytics dashboard
+Koko Analytics was recently added to EasyPrivacy, a popular filter list which is used in many ad-blockers.
+It blocks both the tracking script and the dashboard script, but we are working with EasyPrivacy team to get this resolved.

+Until then, please ensure to whitelist your own domain in your ad-blocker settings.

 == Screenshots ==